cowcoa/aws-cdk-go-examples/README.md

 ## Examples

-This page contains list of examples.
+List of examples.

 - [APIGateway+Lambda+DynamoDB](./serverless/apigateway_lambda_ddb) - AWS serverless architecture to demonstrate how to build a simple chatroom service.
+- [Simple EKS cluster](./eks/simple-cluster) - Demonstrate how to create an EKS cluster and manage related addons.